Modern cities nowadays are implementing QR codes on street signs to improve governance, city operations, and become more environmentally sustainable.

 The largest city in Vietnam, Ho Chi Minh pilots QR codes on street signs to provide information about the streets in the city.

-When the code is scanned, it will display an image file containing detailed information about the street’s location, history, length, width, and a brief biography of famous people named for the street.
+When the code is scanned, it will display an image file containing detailed information about the street’s location, history, length, width, and a brief biography of a famous street.

 To cater to the tourists and for wider reach, the information embedded in the code is both in Vietnamese and English.